 Now that you have seen the list, let me go through each one and tell you why I would use each of these.

 💡 Tip - The Instant Pot Brand Silicone Lid is the accessory we used the most in our house.
 It forms a perfect fit over the inner pot.

 The silicone ring that is in the lid of the Instant Pot may need to be replaced after a while.
 Some recommendations I have seen say to do it every 18 to 24 months.
 Another reason to do it - smell.

 Let's say you are making a beef stew with onions in your Instant Pot.
 Then next thing you make is homemade yogurt.
 There is a good chance that yogurt is going to pick up the beef and onion flavor.
 Yuck!

-What I like about the Instant Pot Brand Replacement Sealing Rings is that you can get them in vivid red and blue color.
+What I like about the Instant Pot Brand Replacement Sealing Rings is that you can get them in different colors - vivid red and blue.
 Use one color for cooking savior dishes and another for yogurt or any sweets.

 A glass lid for your Instant Pot is nice to have when you aren't pressure cooking in your Instant Pot.
 If you want to use it more like a slow cooker, having a glass lid makes it easier to check on your food.

 It's also nice to have the glass lid when you are serving food directly out of the pot.
 Easier to take off.
 If you want to try making popcorn in the Instant Pot which I have seen a lot of people do, then a glass lid is what you will need.

 I recommend just getting the official Instant Pot Brand Glass Lid and not a knock off as it will fit the best.